-In the open ocean, sea level gradients (strictly, dynamic sea level gradients as defined in [22]) are, to first order, in geostrophic balance with currents near the surface, with wind stress adding an additional flow in the surface Ekman layer.
+In the open ocean, sea-level gradients [strictly, dynamic sea-level gradients as defined in Gregory et al. (this volume)] are, to first order, in geostrophic balance with currents near the surface, with wind stress adding an additional flow in the surface Ekman layer.
 This implies a geostrophic flow perpendicular to the sea-level gradient.
-The mean ocean currents sustain sea-level differences of around 3 m between the North Pacific subtropical gyre and the Weddell Sea near Antarctica [54].
+The mean ocean currents sustain sea-level differences of around 3 m between the North Pacific subtropical gyre and the Weddell Sea near Antarctica (Rio et al. 2014).